Concordium/concordium-wallet-proxy/README.md

 #### `blockTime` (required)
 The nominal time at which the block was baked.
-The time is given in seconds since the UNIX epoch.
+The time is given in seconds since the UNIX epoch, given as a fractional number, i.e., floating point number.
-(Currently, it is always an integer, although in future this may have a sub-second resolution.)

 #### `transactionHash` (optional)
 This is the hash of the transaction.